jbcaud/WeatherWidget/README.md

 # WeatherWidget
-Small widget to display weather on the desktop.
+This is a small desktop widget that displays the current weather in a certain location.